marp-team/marp-vscode/README.md

   <img src="https://raw.githubusercontent.com/marp-team/marp-vscode/main/docs/fold.gif" alt="Slide folding in editor" width="360" />
 </p>

+### Security

+#### [Workspace Trust](https://github.com/microsoft/vscode/issues/106488) <!-- TODO: Update link to the formal documentation -->

+If the workspace is not trusted, some features that may met malicious are restricted.
+You can use only a basic Marp preview.

-### Enable HTML in Marp Markdown
+#### Enable HTML in Marp Markdown

 You can enable previsualization of HTML code within Marp Markdown with the `markdown.marp.enableHtml` option.

 This feature is disabled as a default because it could allow script injection from untrusted Markdown files.
 Use with caution.

 ## Contributing